 In our study, we downloaded 201,710 clinical trials published on ClinicalTrials.gov till Dec 1, 2014, and stored them in a local non-SQL database.
-About % of trials have recorded “Study Results”, 99.8% of them has recorded both Serious and Other Adverse Events table , each table was composed of at least one experimental arm, and each arm recorded at least one adverse event during clinical trial process.
+About 5% of trials have recorded “Study Results”, 99.8% of them has recorded both Serious and Other Adverse Events table , each table was composed of at least one experimental arm, and each arm recorded at least one adverse event during clinical trial process.
 We found “death” adverse event is very frequent appeared in Serious Adverse Event arms, so data mining “death” adverse event from Serious Adverse Event arms became our focus.
 For naming convention, we call an arm is risky when some adverse events in that arm have participants affected / at risk is bigger than “0”.
 Finally, we extracted 20,943 risky serious adverse event arms from entire database.
 These arms reported at least one serious adverse event, which has at least one affected patient.
 We discovered there are 2,591 death incidents occurred among the 20,943 Serious Adverse Events arms, on average there is a probability of observing 1 death incident among 8 serious risk arms, this is an alarming reflection - serious adverse events are telling “stories”.
 The “stories” unfolds the side-effect relationship among adverse events, the new questions will be - what is other serious adverse event that appears in high frequency when death occurs in clinical trials, and what are serious adverse events with higher confidence to death in an apparent manner.

-Using machine learning algorithm FP-Growth, we extracted high frequency single serious adverse events with minSupport 0.00815, and we picked the top 100 single events to review further.
+We also review other vital factors of clinical phases, conditions and interventions from observed serious adverse event trials.
+Knowing these factors can help to understand clinical research treatment plan or protocol in specific stages, we compare the significance difference between non-death observed trials and death-observed trials, to discover subgroup of phases, conditions and interventions terms which have strong correlation to Death serious adverse events.
+Specific to serious adverse events, using machine learning algorithm FP-Growth, we extracted high frequency single serious adverse events with minSupport 0.00815, and we picked the top 100 single events to review further.
 Meanwhile, we take top 100 single, and top 100 pair/triple serious adverse events according to descending confidence to death with minConfidence 0.4.
 A further exploration has been achieved by showing high frequent single serious adverse event may not be proportional to high confidence to death.
 We also discover a list of top events, which increase the confidence to death tremendously from a single adverse event to a double, or triple event set.

 Consider the study results are from a big geography coverage and great diversity of recruited patients, hence studying them are solid references to make assumption on future clinical trial planning.
 In order to dig out further, we will summarize and compare the patterns from different perspective in later sections.

 Results: